astronomer/airflow-guides/guides/external-airflow-resources.md

 tags: ["Resources", "Airflow"]
 ---

-Here you’ll find a few Airflow pieces we’ve highlighted over the past few years.
-Some are for people who have never heard of Airflow, some are written for Airflow conoisseuers who want to dive deeper.
+Here, you'll find a selection of blog posts, decks, guides and use cases written by and for the Airflow community.

-Either way, this collection is a good snapshot of challenges, best practices, gotchas, and use cases for orgs of all kinds adapting Airflow.
+We've been aggregating this collection over the past few months, and think it's a good snapshot of challenges, best practices, gotchas, and use cases for teams and orgs of all kinds adapting Airflow.

-Did you read or write something that should be on here?
-Shoot us a tweet at @astronomerio, or drop us a line at humans@astronomer.io
+If you've read or written something that you think should be on here, shoot us a tweet at @astronomerio, or drop us a line at humans@astronomer.io

 We'll keep adding to this on a weekly basis :)